wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 This step will clear the environment cache file if found.
 See *"WordPress Integration"* chapter for more info about cached environment.

-There are no configuration affecting this step.
+There are no configurations affecting this step.

 ### `MuLoaderStep`